shadow-hq/shadow-reth/README.md

 ## Limitations

-- <b>Gas limits:</b> shadow-reth does not override gas limits when re-executing a block with ShadowExecutor for data consistency reasons.
+- <b>Gas limits:</b> `shadow-reth` does not override gas limits when re-executing a block with `ShadowExecutor` for data consistency reasons.
 Transactions may fail if they run out of gas during shadow re-execution, and no shadow events will be emitted for that transaction.
-- <b>Backfilling:</b> shadow-reth does not backfill shadow events.
-If you start running shadow-reth on a synced Reth node, shadow-reth will only generate shadow events for blocks that have been processed since shadow-reth was started.
+- <b>Backfilling:</b> `shadow-reth` does not backfill shadow events.
+If you start running `shadow-reth` on a synced Reth node, `shadow-ret` will only generate shadow events for blocks that have been processed since `shadow-reth` was started.
 If you want historical shadow events, you’ll need to re-sync your Reth node from genesis.
 We’re working closely with the Reth team to improve this.
-- <b>Decoding:</b> shadow-reth is designed to be analogous to a regular node, which doesn’t include event decoding.
-If you want to decode shadow events, we recommend polling the shadow_getLogs endpoint in a separate process.
+- <b>Decoding:</b> `shadow-reth` is designed to be analogous to a regular node, which doesn’t include event decoding.
+If you want to decode shadow events, we recommend polling the `shadow_getLogs` endpoint in a separate process.
-- <b>Websockets:</b> Shadow events will not be published over eth_subcribe websocket subscriptions.
+- <b>Websockets:</b> Shadow events will not be published over `eth_subscribe` websocket subscriptions.

 ## Getting Help